abrasive/shairport/README.md

 Shairport 2.0
 =============

 Shairport 2.0 allows you to synchronise the audio coming from all your devices.
 Specifically, Shairport 2.0 allows you to set the "latency" -- the time between when a sound is sent and when it is played.
 This allows you to synchronise Shairport 2.0 devices reliably with other devices playing the same source.
+For example, synchronised multi-room audio is possible without difficulty.

 Shairport 2.0 is a pretty substantial rewrite of Shairport 1.0 by James Laird.
-It is still very experimental, and only works with Linux and ALSA.
+It is still experimental, and only works with Linux and ALSA.
 Some of the support files, e.g. PKGBUILD and shairport.service files, are out of date.

 What is Shairport?
 ----------